-To be a CCO-accredited Practical Examiner, you must:
+To be a CCO-credentialed Practical Exam Proctor, you must:

 - Be certified by CCO in the program in which you are seeking accreditation

-- Attend a CCO Practical Examiner Accreditation Workshop, during which your performance will be observed
+- Attend a CCO Practical Exam Proctor Program Workshop, during which your performance will be observed

-- Pass the Practical Exam(s) in the presence of a CCO Auditor for the equipment type(s) you are seeking accreditation (even if currently certified)
+- Pass the Practical Exam(s) in the presence of a CCO Auditor for the equipment type(s) you are seeking credentials (even if currently certified)

-- Pass a Practical Examiner Accreditation Written Examination
+- Pass a Practical Exam Proctor Written Examination

 - Pass a Practical Examination audit